Detecting null patterns in tensor data: Universality uniqueness

 \subsection{Ordering the blocks}

 If $\{X_i : i\in [k]\}$ is the set of eigenspaces of a complex linear operator, the corresponding eigenvalues are returned with an arbitrary ordering.
-This means that every null pattern we produce is only unique up to reording.
-One often has to contend with such issues when seeking null patterns, but our algorithms can produce so many blocks that it behooves us to exert some control when we can.
+This means that every sparsity pattern we produce is only unique up to reording.
+One often has to contend with such issues when seeking sparsity patterns, but our algorithms can produce so many blocks that it behooves us to exert some control when we can.

-\begin{prop} If the space of $\ch$-derivations of a tensor has dimension one more than that of the null space of $\ch$, and if there is a non-scalar $\ch$-derivation $D$ with all real eigenvalues, then there is a unique ordering of the associated null pattern. \end{prop}
+\begin{prop} If the space of $\ch$-derivations of a tensor has dimension exactly one more than that of the null space of $\ch$, and if there is a non-scalar $\ch$-derivation $D$ with all real eigenvalues, then there is a well-defined unique canonical ordering of the associated sparsity pattern. \end{prop}

 \begin{proof} If $D=(D_a : a\in [\ell])$ is such a $\ch$-derivation, then each $D_a$ can be taken to be a diagonal matrix with ordered eigenvalues $\delta_{a}(1),\ldots, \delta_{a}(k_a)$.
 As the space of $\ch$-derivations is one-dimensional over the scalar derivations, it follows that any non-scalar derivation $E_a$ has eigenvalues $\{\delta_{a}(1)+\beta_a, \ldots, \delta_{a}(k_a)+\beta_a\}$ for some scalar $\beta_a$.
 In particular, the ordering of the eigenspaces inherited from eigenvalues is invariant under every choice of non-scalar derivation. \end{proof}